 "This study is exciting because it is the first to show that fetal surgery may result in greatly improved neonatal outcomes," said Dr. Joan Mastrobattista, maternal-fetal medicine specialist, professor of obstetrics and gynecology at UTHealth, and co-director of the center.

 "When performing fetal surgery, there are risks to the mother and the pregnancy, and those risks must be weighed carefully prior to proceeding," Dr. Mastrobattista continued.
 "The risk of preterm birth and surgical complications should be discussed with the patient and her family.
 Patients should consult a comprehensive center that offers a multidisciplinary team of specialists."

-The Texas Center for Maternal and Fetal Treatment is a multi-disciplinary team of maternal-fetal, pediatric and neonatal specialists working together in an integrated program to care for high-risk pregnancies with congenital anomalies.
+The Fetal Center is a multi-disciplinary team of maternal-fetal, pediatric and neonatal specialists working together in an integrated program to care for high-risk pregnancies with congenital anomalies.
 It is the only institution in the region that offers specialized care for high-risk pregnant mothers and their babies at one facility.
 Since 1999, the highly-skilled team has been providing comprehensive fetal therapy to the city of Houston.
 The center is one of only seven clinical centers nationwide that is a member of both the Neonatal Research Network and the Maternal-Fetal Medicine Units Network.